JupiterOne/graph-bamboohr/docs/jupiterone.md

 - BambooHR employee records have an "Employee #" that is assigned when the employee is created and which may later be modified.
 There is also a permanent record "id" property that does not change and very likely is not equal to the Employee #.
-The "Employee #" is not returned in employee list API and is therefore not stored in the graph data.
+The Employee # is not returned in the employee list API and is therefore not stored in the graph data.

 ## Requirements